cherianyit/AdventuresInOlumal/Tum Nus - Level 6.md

 	- Grants enlarge condition (grow size by 1)
 - Potion of Ethereal Nature
 	- For 3 turns/30 seconds become ethereal and have the ability to pass through any substance except lead
-- Unknown Potion
+- Potion of grave vigil
+	- Lasts for an hour and gives advantage on death saving throws
-- Potion of clear liquid with boba ball looking things in it
+- Potion of clarity
+	- Gives advantage on intelligence checks and saving throws
 - Bottle of Breath [Shroud]
+- Potion of Possibility [Kohoku]
 ## Money
 - CP:
-- SP: 169
+- SP: 173
-- GP: 1120
+- GP: 1130
 - PP: 326

 # Feats/Abilities